 Yeah, I didn’t expect to see this one on the list either.
 But after reflecting back on it, Batman Forever definitely counts as a movie set around the Halloween season.
 It was by far the most, over-the-top and flamboyant Batman flick up to that point, which sort of makes it work for Halloween in a Hocus Pocus kind of way.
 That doesn’t make Riddler and Two-Face trick-or-treating at Wayne Manor any less bizarre, though.

-Despite being a film from the same duo that brought us A Horrible Way to Die and You’re Next, The Guest is not a horror movie in any traditional sense.
+Despite being a film from the same duo that brought us A Horrible Way to Die and You’re Next, The Guest is not a horror movie in the traditional sense.
 It has more in common with Terminator than anything strictly horror-related, but it is drenched in Halloween atmosphere from the first frame to the last.
 It’s an interesting and excellent juxtaposition.

 This cult classic that barely anyone could even wrap their heads around is also great Halloween viewing, especially the last half hour or so.
 A tale of teenage nihilism and time travel, Donnie Darko will be one that I’m sure much of the high school/college crowd have on their viewing list this year.